 - Employment Status: For non-owners as well as those who own 5% or less of the company, the RMD requirement kicks in as of the later of the date the participant reaches age 70 ½ or the date he or she terminates employment.
 That means a non-owner who is 70 ½ does not have to start taking RMDs as long as he or she remains actively employed by the plan sponsor.

 It should also be noted that if a participant who is age 70 ½ passes away, his or her beneficiary may be required to take RMDs even though that person might be under age 70 ½.

 How is the amount of the RMD calculated?

-There are several factors that go into the calculation – the total value of the participant’s account and a life expectancy table published by the IRS.
+There are a couple of factors that go into the calculation: the total value of the participant’s account and a life expectancy table published by the IRS.
 There are several variations of the life expectancy table, but in virtually all RMD calculations, the Uniform Lifetime Table is used.